Foreign language lessons

 You will teach a minimum of 8 lessons, 6 of which will be taught at the school and observed by a trainer.
 In the post teaching critique sessions you will be encouraged to develop the ability to assess both your own lessons and those of your peers.
 We will ensure you teach at least two different levels of EFL learners, e.g. elementary and intermediate, and a good cross section of age groups and abilities.
 The assessment of your teaching practice is continuous and will tend to reflect your overall progress.

 Written assignments :

 A reflective journal based on the 3 hours of tuition in a foreign language.
 After each lesson you will be encouraged to write up your observations and reflections on the learning experience, both from a student's and a teacher's perspective.

 - Student profile project.

 During the course you will also complete a written assignment preparing a lesson for a student in a one-to-one setting.
 This is done over two meetings with a foreign language student.
 The first meeting is done to assess the learner's needs and linguistic ability and the 2nd to teach a lesson you have prepared based on the assessment.

-These are open book tests based on the grammar input sessions and the grammar worksheets done in class.
+This test will be based on the grammar input sessions and the grammar and phonology worksheets done in class.